Handling production incidents for software teams a process

 congratulations, you have defined a process for dealing with production incidents.

-P.S try out my tool buggie. an tool for managing on-call, handovers and incidents on slack, we will be adding this template and process (customizable ofcourse) in the next release of the app.
+P.S try out my tool buggie.
+A tool for managing on-call, handovers and incidents on slack, we will be adding this template and process (customizable ofcourse) in the next release of the app.
 Hope you enjoy reading it.